Achille Starace: Prominence

 Later in 1922, Starace was appointed party inspector of Sicily and made a member of the Executive Committee of the PNF.
 In 1923, after resigning as vice-secretary of the party, he was made commander of the National Security Volunteer Militia (Milizia Volontaria per la Sicurezza Nazionale or MVSN) in Trieste.
 The MVSN was an all-volunteer militia created to organize former Blackshirts.

 In 1924, Starace was elected to the Italian Chamber of Deputies and made national party inspector.
 In 1926, Achille Starace once again became vice-secretary of the PNF, and, in 1928, he was appointed secretary of the Milan branch of the party.

 Party secretary

 In 1931, his career reached its peak when he was made party secretary of the PNF.
 He was appointed to the position primarily for his unquestioning, fanatical loyalty to Mussolini.
+(Mussolini once remarked that Starace was "a cretin, but an obedient one".)
 As secretary, Starace staged huge parades and marches, proposed Anti-Semitic racial segregation measures, and greatly expanded Mussolini's cult of personality.
+He made many public appearances and issued almost daily orders to party members in the form of fogli d'ordine (order sheets), which attracted public mockery and, by the end of his tenure, open criticism from other top Fascists.